 By JESSICA GRESKO

-The records Nichter is seeking relate to the case of U.S. v.
-Liddy.
-The case involved the five men arrested during the Watergate break-in as well as the two men who orchestrated the operation, G. Gordon Liddy and E. Howard Hunt.
+All the documents relate to the case of U.S. v.
+Liddy, which involved the five men arrested during the 1972 break-in at the Democratic National Committee’s headquarters at the Watergate building in Washington.
+The case also included the two men who orchestrated the operation, G. Gordon Liddy and E. Howard Hunt.

 Jessica Gresko can be reached at http://twitter.com/jessicagresko